 On the other hand, the cosmological FLRW metric can be written in Painlevé-Gullstrand coordinates as \cite{Gaur2}

 where $a(t)$ is the scale factor.
-This coordinate system is specially suitable for writing a metric that interpolates between the cosmological metric and the Schwarzschild metric due to the time-independent radial factor of angular coordinates.
+This coordinate system is especially suitable for writing a metric that interpolates between the cosmological metric and the Schwarzschild metric due to the time-independent radial factor of the angular coordinates.

 Abiding by the requirement that any cosmological black hole metric should tend to the Schwarzschild-de Sitter solution, in the limit of constant Hubble parameter, we first consider the Schwarzschild-de Sitter metric in Painlevé-Gullstrand coordinates \cite{Gaur2}